What is an Emotional Support Animal?

 - You are unable to perform at least one of the most important activities of your everyday life because of this disability

-- The ESA is prescribed to you by a licensed mental health professional
+- The ESA is recommended to you by a licensed mental health professional

 - The Federal Regulations that protect you

-Also, you should make sure that your ESA letter isn’t dated later than a year from the current date.
+You should also make sure that your ESA letter isn’t dated later than a year from the current date.

-First, this means that you can live in “no-pets” policy housing with your pet.
+ESA Right #1 – You can live in “no-pets” policy housing with your Emotional Support Animal

-Landlords can’t require any additional training for your ESA, nor can they charge you any additional rent or deposits.
-They cannot place illegal regulations on your emotional support dogs such as weight, breed, or age discrimination.
+Landlords can’t require sensitive medical information nor can they charge you any additional rent or deposits for your Emotional Support Animal.
+They also cannot place illegal regulations on your emotional support dogs such as weight and breed discrimination.

-Second, this means airlines are obliged to let your dog sit with you in the cabin without a fee.
+ESA Right #2- Airlines are obliged to let your dog fly with you in the cabin without a fee or weight restrictions

-Your emotional support dog won’t have to be in a carrier, but you do have to keep it on a leash.
-If it helps, it can also sit on your lap during the flight.
+Your emotional support dog won’t have to be in a carrier, but you do have to keep them on a leash.
+If it helps, your animal can also sit on your lap during the flight.
 Still, make sure to notify the airline that you’ll be traveling with your ESA when reserving the seat.
-That will help the entire thing go as smoothly as possible.
+That will help the entire process go as smoothly as possible.

-Whatever your final choice, remember that this animal deserves as much as it’s giving you.
+Whatever you finally choose, remember that this animal deserves as much as it’s giving you.
 If the dog is helping you stay focused, relaxed and happy, make sure they feel the same way.
 It should be a relationship that brings you both a lifelong friend and support system.